THE IMPURE FORCE

 We can't tell you much about this character here.
 The text on the postcards is based on the second edition, that has a different image on the Jack.

-Licho / the Bad is a demonic creature, symbolising a bad fate personification of misfortune, poverty and grief.
+Licho / the Bad is a demonic creature, symbolizing a bad fate personification of misfortune, poverty and grief.
 She has the shape of a long thin woman with only one eye.

 An encounter with her leads to trouble: at the best an accident, a loss of possessions, illness, the loss of a hand, arm, leg or foot, in the worst case to the downfall of a man.